smitc29/Checkers_HTML-Javascript/README.md

 # Checkers_HTML-Javascript
 A simple version of Checkers with HTML, CSS, and Javascripting for logic.
+Uses MIT liscense.
+If there's a bug or flaw, please let me know and I'll attempt to resolve it as soon as possible!

 ## History
 You should be able to to view the basic development of the project with the Java History Branch.
 The development for the project's files were updated as follows: